 With a dedicated outsourcing service, the service has already done the work to vet the developers that will be working on your project.
 But with a freelancer, that work falls on your shoulders.

-There are some freelance marketplaces that claim to do the vetting such as Toptal, which can help you filter out a lot at the low-end.
-But the trade-off of these marketplaces is typically that these freelancers charge rates on the higher-end of things.
+There are some freelance marketplaces that claim to do the vetting such as Toptal, which can help you filter out a lot at the low end.
+But the trade-off of these types of marketplaces is typically that these freelancers charge rates on the higher-end of things.